 - “Will the S&P 500 close above X level today?”

-Users can buy “Yes” or “No” contracts at prices ranging from $0.01 to $0.99, with the price reflecting the market’s perceived probability of the event happening.
+Users can buy “Yes” or “No” contracts at prices ranging from $0.01 to $0.99, with the price reflecting the market’s perceived probability of the event occurring.
 If the event resolves in the direction you chose, your contract settles at its full value ($1.00); if not, it settles at zero.

 In practice, that means you can enter and exit positions before the outcome is known, potentially locking in profits or cutting losses as prices move.

-Behind the scenes, FanDuel and CME will run the platform through a non-clearing FCM joint venture, with contracts listed on CME exchanges and cleared through the usual derivatives infrastructure.
+Behind the scenes, FanDuel and CME run the platform through a non-clearing FCM joint venture, with contracts listed on CME exchanges and cleared through the usual derivatives infrastructure.

 For fans familiar with sportsbooks, the key differences are: